 Nutrient Pollution-One of America’s Most Challenging Environmental Problems

-Technology and lifestyles have combined to immensely increase nutrient pollution in the U.S., and the developed world, during the last fifty years.
-Population growth and development and increased per capita resource consumption are the long-term factors that influence nutrient pollution.
+Technology and lifestyles have combined to immensely increase nutrient pollution in the U.S. and the developed world during the last fifty years.
+Population growth and development and increased per capita resource consumption are the long-term factors influencing nutrient pollution.

-Modern agricultural production systems are major sources of nutrient pollution due to their domination of the landscape in many watersheds and the inefficiency of nutrient use in a natural system.
+Modern agricultural production systems are major sources of nutrient pollution due to their dominance of the landscape in many watersheds and the inefficiency of nutrient use in natural systems.
 Concentration and intensification of animal production have created on-farm and regional nutrient imbalances.

 Monitoring and soil test data suggest the regional production centers are substantial sources of nutrient pollution.
 Farmers have implemented many practices to address sediment and nutrient pollution.